GClunies/reflekt/README.md

 ## Commands
 A full list of commands and their arguments can be accessed in the CLI using `reflekt --help`.
 Each command has a `--help` flag with information about the command and its arguments/options.
- See the [argument syntax](#argument-syntax) section for more information on how to use arguments and the [schemas](artifacts/dbt/reflekt_demo/dbt_project.yml) section for more information on how schemas are identified, version, and structured.
+ See the [argument syntax](#argument-syntax) section on how to use command argument.
+The [schemas](artifacts/dbt/reflekt_demo/dbt_project.yml) section details how schemas are identified, version, and structured.

 ### `init`
 Initialize a new Reflekt project.